Water Project- Colab

 Below are some pictures around the theme.

-January, February Art playdates included sketching memories of Waters and Creative Recycling.
+We started the year with some fun activities for Art playdates around our project themes.
 Thanks to all the Parents for their involvement and cooperation.

 Pictures below are some past contributions on the Water project by our members